podium-lib/dev-tool/packages/client/CONTRIBUTING.md

 ## Testing

-We use [`web-ext`](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) to get a quick and simple development environment in Firefox.
+We use [`web-ext`](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) to get a quick and simple development environment in Chrome and Firefox.

-1. Install Firefox if you haven't
-2. Run `npm install --legacy-peer-deps`
+1. Run `npm install --legacy-peer-deps`
-3. Run `npm start`
+2. Run `npm start`

-Firefox will open automatically.
-You should see two windows: one browser window, and a floating window of devtools.
-The devtools window is inspecting the extension, and starts empty.
-In the browser window, go to a test application (for instance start [server/example](../server/example/)) and open the devtools to reveal the Podium panel.
+Chrome will open automatically.

+- In the browser window, go to a test application (for instance start [server/example](../server/example/)) and open the devtools to reveal the Podium panel.
+- Right click inside the panel and Inspect to open the "devtools for the devtool".

+To test in Firefox, run `npm run start:firefox`.

 ### Manual testing